danny-moncada/Dashboards-Analyses-Reporting/Python demos/README.md

 # Python demos and dashboards

+1. Programming for Data Science - Simple Data Visualizations

-1. Day of Data 2018 - Data Visualization of NiceRide data with Python
+2. Day of Data 2019 - Data Visualization of NiceRide data with Python